heltmm/heltmm.github.io/_drafts/create_a_user_avatar_dropdown_nabar.md

 ---
 layout: post
-title:  "Changes"
+title:  "Creating a Dropdown Navbar With Users and Avatars "
 date:   2017-12-01 12:00:43 -0800
 categories: jekyll update
 ---
 This guide will use Devise, Paperclip, and Bootstrap to quickly implement a powerful navbar to allow users to create accounts, log in, log out, edit profiles, add avatars, all from an elegent drop down navbar.
 Similar to Github.

 Devise is a great way to quickly setup user authentication quickly on your site.
 It provides the helper methods, views, routes, and controllers you will need for authentication.

 Paperclip is an easy way to have users upload files.
-Perfect for avatar uploads.
+Perfect for user selected avatars.

-Bootstrap is a great JS/CSS library to help make your webpage look great.
+Bootstrap is an extensive JS/CSS library to help make your webpage look great.

 First Lets install the gems necesary to implement these features into your project.
-We install jquery-rails as it is a dependency of bootstrap.
+We install jquery-rails as well as it is a dependency of bootstrap.
 In your Gemfile add:
 {% highlight ruby %}
 gem 'jquery-rails'
 gem 'devise'